aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ## Elastic Inference Accelerators

-Currently, this feature is only supported for servics with EC2 launch types.
+Currently, this feature is only supported for services with EC2 launch types.

 To add elastic inference accelerators to your EC2 instance, first add `inferenceAccelerator` field to the EC2TaskDefinition and set the `deviceName`